whatisnuclear/website/weinberg.md

   cover.](https://www.scientificamerican.com/magazine/sa/1951/10-01/)
   <figure>
   <a href="/img/litr-sa-cover.jpg"><img src="/img/litr-sa-cover.jpg" alt="The Scientific American cover showing LITR Cerenkov radiation" class="img img-fluid center-block" width="200"></a>
-   <caption>The Scientific American cover showing LITR Cerenkov radiation</caption>
+   <figcaption>The Scientific American cover showing LITR Cerenkov radiation</figcaption>
   </figure>
 * 86 - Bulk Shielding Reactor (BSR) was MTR in a swimming pool for shield design of Nautilus and nuclear aircraft.
   It was done cheaply and was copied into hundreds of universities.
 The basis of the [Swimming Pool